Asad127/Lights-Camera-Mirrors-Action-Toolbox-for-3D-Analysis-of-High-rate-Maneuvers-Using-a-Single-Camer/Calibration/README.md

     end
     ```

-5. Save the changes.
+4. Save the changes.

 Now, upon pressing the **Save** button in BCT's GUI, the extrinsics for the non-calibration image will also be saved in the `Calib_Results.mat` file (if they exist).
 The rest of the procedure continues as normal.

 ### **Why even do this?**

 The **Comp.
-Extrinsic** function of BCT is, theoretically speaking, useful if the stationary camera and mirrors assumption is violated, e.g., you move the setup around after calibration, or perhaps you calibrated the cameras in a larger space and are now moving to a more restricted/expansive space where the original checker is either too big or too small and you need to change the checker grid or square size.
+Extrinsic** function of BCT is useful if the stationary camera and mirrors assumption is violated, e.g., you move the setup around after calibration, or perhaps you calibrated the cameras in a larger space and are now moving to a more restricted/expansive space where the original checker is either too big or too small and you need to change the checker grid or square size.

 However, be cautioned that this remains largely untested on our end and the results might not be accurate or even unpredicatable in some cases.